|University Location||Sydney, New South Wales|

 |International Places||approx 40 (140 total)|

-The Sydney School of Veterinary Science is the #1 vet school in Australia and 9th in the world (QS World University Rankings by Subject 2019: Veterinary Science), and its faculty is recognized internationally as a leading provider of education and a key contributor to the world’s best practice in the care and welfare of animals.
+The Sydney School of Veterinary Science is the #2 vet school in Australia (QS World University Rankings by Subject 2022: Veterinary Science), and its faculty is recognized internationally as a leading provider of education and a key contributor to the world’s best practice in the care and welfare of animals.

 The Bachelor of Veterinary Biology/Doctor of Veterinary Medicine is a 6-year combined degree and allows you to enter the veterinary program directly from high school.
 As it encompasses the biological sciences aspect of studies prior to the DVM portion, it is perfectly designed for recently graduated high school students who are high achieving and ready to become knowledgeable and successful veterinarians.

-Doctor of Veterinary Medicine – Years 3–6.
+- Years 3–6 – Doctor of Veterinary Medicine.
 Once you begin the DVM in Year 3, you are subject to the DVM course fees.

 1. Completed high school diploma